 Like Jewels, Except They're Birds

 This is where the whole photography thing began.
 I put in a flower garden, and these gorgeous little faery birds started showing up.
 "These are cool, I should take their pictures!"
 I said to myself.
 Because if you want to learn to use a camera, snapping photos of tiny creatures that fly just under the speed of sound is an awesome and completely not frustrating way to start.
-By that way, a group of hummingbirds is called a "charm," and isn't that perfect?
+By the way, a group of hummingbirds is called a "charm," and isn't that perfect?

 The Majestic Murder Birds

 Birds of Prey are the coolest, and I'm fortunate to live in SW Idaho amidst the densest population of nesting raptors in North America-- and the home of the World Center for Birds of Prey, where I volunteer.
 They're photogenic as heck and will stare straight at you as they calculate whether you're light enough to be hauled off to the nest for late-night snacking.
 Behold the feathery assassins.